 Step 9: Check for Windows Updates

-Microsoft occasionally releases updates that affect smart card functionality.
+Microsoft occasionally releases updates that break smart card functionality.
 Run Windows Update and install any pending updates, especially security updates.
-Some updates specifically address smart card reader compatibility.
+Some updates specifically address reader compatibility issues.

 Step 10: Test on Another Computer

-If nothing else works, try your reader and card on a different computer.
-This determines whether the problem is:
+If nothing works, try your reader and card on a different machine.
+This tells you whether the problem is:

 - Reader works elsewhere: Your computer’s configuration needs attention